failure-driven/blog/content/rails-camp/commit-06-is-snapshot-testing-test-driven.md

 "/rails-camp/commit-02-create-react-app" >}}) to what was expected in our first integration test, a H1 with "Welcome to the game".

+> **The below animation shows that with snapshot testing you update your
+> implementation to get a failure in the tests.
+This is the wrong way around
+> for test driven development.
+Snapshots are not test driven and should not be
+> used to drive out functionality but are ok for a verification of the general
+> structure and styling of a component if done together with a visual check in
+> the browser and a good set of integration tests.**

 ![snapshot testing](/images/rails-camp/commit_06_snapshot_testing.gif)

 At this time this was not really "test driven".
 We wrote the implementation and